Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 50.5-point total in seven of 10 games this season.
+- Fresno State and its opponents have gone over the current 51-point total in seven of 10 games this season.

-- New Mexico has combined with its opponents to score more than 50.5 points in one game this season.
+- New Mexico's games have gone over 51 points in just one opportunity this season.

-- The two teams combine to average 47.2 points per game, 3.3 less than the total in this contest.
+- The two teams combine to average 47.2 points per game, 3.8 less than the over/under in this contest.

-- These two squads combine to surrender 48.8 points per game, 1.7 fewer than this contest's over/under.
+- This contest's total is 2.2 points more than the 48.8 these two squads combine to allow per game this season.

-- The Bulldogs and their opponents have scored an average of 59.5 points per game in 2021, 9.0 more than Saturday's total.
+- The average total in Bulldogs games this season is 59.5, 8.5 points above Saturday's total of 51.

 Fresno State Stats and Trends

-- Fresno State has six wins against the spread in 10 games this season.
+- In Fresno State's 10 games this year, it has six wins against the spread.

-- The Bulldogs have covered the spread twice this season when favored by 24.5 points or more (in three chances).

-- Fresno State's games this year have gone over the total in five out of 10 opportunities (50%).
+- Fresno State's games this year have hit the over on five of 10 set point totals (50%).

-- Fresno State is 4-2 against the spread and 6-0 overall this season when the team records more than 26.1 points.
+- Fresno State is 4-2 against the spread and 6-0 overall in games when it scores more than 26.1 points.

-- In games that Fresno State totals over 343.7 yards, the team is 5-4 against the spread and 6-3 overall.
+- Fresno State is 5-4 against the spread and 6-3 overall when the team piles up over 343.7 yards.

-- The Bulldogs have turned the ball over nine more times (20 total) than the Lobos have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.